-- The questions often use formal logic.
-Try diagramming them.
+- Try diagramming them.

 - Because the answer could be three things: a main idea, a secondary conclusion, or a premise, this is a particularly challenging question.
 You’re going to need to go through the answer choices to get to the bottom of it.